George Cochrane Hazelton

-George Cochrane Hazelton (January 3, 1832 – September 4, 1922) was an American attorney and politician.
-He represented Wisconsin in the United States House of Representatives for the 45th, 46th, and 47th U.S. congresses, and was the first appointed attorney general of the District of Columbia.
+George Cochrane Hazelton (January 3, 1832 – September 4, 1922) was an American lawyer and Republican politician.
+He served three terms in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district from 1877 to 1883.
+He was later the first appointed attorney general of the District of Columbia.

 Early life and education

 Born in Chester, New Hampshire, Hazelton attended the district schools and prepared for college at Pinkerton Academy in New Hampshire and Dummer Academy in Massachusetts.
 Hazelton graduated from Union College in Schenectady, New York, in 1858.
 He studied law and was admitted to the bar in Malone, New York.

 Career

 Hazelton then settled at Boscobel, Wisconsin, where he became prosecuting attorney of Grant County, Wisconsin, from 1864 to 1868.
 He was elected to the Wisconsin State Senate in 1867 and was reelected in 1869 and served as president pro tempore.

+Congress

 Elected as a Republican to the United States House of Representatives in the Forty-fifth, Forty-sixth, and Forty-seventh congresses, representing Wisconsin's 3rd congressional district.

 He was unsuccessful candidate for renomination in 1882 and settled in Washington, D.C., where he practiced law and served as the attorney general for the District of Columbia during the Harrison administration.

 Hazelton was among a large group of congressmen who advocated doctrines of racial superiority.
 He argued against the immigration of "unworthy" races, and said of the Chinese "I know that if the segment of her population now upon the Pacific shores is the standard and measure of her home civilization, it is of the lowest order.”